icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [gotokenizer](https://github.com/xujiajun/gotokenizer) - A tokenizer based on the dictionary and Bigram language models for Golang.
 (Now only support chinese segmentation)
 - [gse](https://github.com/go-ego/gse) - Go efficient text segmentation; support english, chinese, japanese and other.
 - [MMSEGO](https://github.com/awsong/MMSEGO) - This is a GO implementation of [MMSEG](http://technology.chtsai.org/mmseg/) which a Chinese word splitting algorithm.
-- [prose](https://github.com/jdkato/prose) - Library for text processing that supports tokenization, part-of-speech tagging, named-entity extraction, and more.
-English only.
 - [segment](https://github.com/blevesearch/segment) - Go library for performing Unicode Text Segmentation as described in [Unicode Standard Annex #29](https://www.unicode.org/reports/tr29/)
 - [sentences](https://github.com/neurosnap/sentences) - Sentence tokenizer: converts text into a list of sentences.
 - [shamoji](https://github.com/osamingo/shamoji) - The shamoji is word filtering package written in Go.